injorg/INFO-AVI/Behaviour.md

 Another 15 Minute talk

-2nd Abnormal question referring Janith if he thought Asmi as a brother or a friend or anything else.
+2nd Abnormal question referring Anonymous if he thought Asmi as a brother or a friend or anything else.